marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 There are now a number of methods for quantifying the expression level of genes using short read data.
 A frequently used pipeline involves the Tuxedo suite of tools[@trapnell_differential_2012].
-The pipeline consists of first aligning the short reads using Bowtie, an alignment algorithm which makes use of the Burrows-Wheeler transform of genome DNA sequence to allow for very efficient alignment[@langmead_bowtie2_2012; @langmead_bowtie_2009].
+The pipeline consists of first aligning the short reads using Bowtie, an alignment algorithm which makes use of the Burrows-Wheeler transform of genomic DNA sequence to allow for very efficient alignment[@langmead_bowtie2_2012; @langmead_bowtie_2009].
 Bowtie is run indirectly using another part of the Tuxedo suite called TopHat.
 TopHat is a splice aware aligner, such that if a particular read does not map to the genome then the read is segmented and the individual segments are aligned separately[@kim_tophat2_2013].
 In this way, reads that span exon-exon boundaries can be detected, allowing different splicing isoforms to be detected and their expression quantified.